AISHELL-4: An Open Source Dataset for Speech Enhancement, Separation, Recognition and Speaker Diarization in Conference Scenario: Datasets

 The number of participants within one conference session ranges from 4 to 8.
 To ensure the coverage of different overlap ratios, we select various meeting topics during recording, including medical treatment, education, business, organization management, industrial production and other daily routine meetings.
 The average speech overlap ratios of training and evaluation sets are 19.04~\% and 9.31~\%, respectively.
 More details of AISHELL-4 is shown in Table \ref{table:data}.
 A detailed session-level overlap ratio distribution of training and evaluation sets is shown in Table \ref{table:distribution}.

 We also record the near-field signal using headset microphones for each participant.
 To obtain the transcription, we first align the signal recorded by headset microphone and the first channel of microphone array and then select the signal with higher quality for manual labeling.
 Before labeling the scripts, we apply automatic speech recognition on the recorded data to assist transcribers to for accurate labeling results.
 Then inspectors will double-check the labeling results of each session from transcribers and decide whether meet the acceptance standard.
 Praat\footnote{https://github.com/praat/praat} is used for further calibration to check the accuracy of speaker distribution and to avoid the miss cutting of speech segments.
 We also pay special attention to accurate punctuation labeling.
-Each session is labelled by 3 professional annotators on average.
+Each session is labeled by three professional annotators on average as a secondary inspection to improve the labeling quality.

-All scripts of the speech data are prepared in textgrid format for each session, which contains the information of the session duration, speaker information (number of speaker, speaker-id, gender, etc.), the total number of segments of each speaker, the timestamp and transcription of each segment, etc. The non-speech events will be transcribed as well such as pauses, laughing, coughing, breathing, etc. The overlapping and non-overlapping segments are also identified.
-The AISHELL-4 dataset will be released for downloading upon the acceptance of this paper.
+All scripts of the speech data are prepared in TextGrid format for each session, which contains the information of the session duration, speaker information (number of speaker, speaker-id, gender, etc.), the total number of segments of each speaker, the timestamp and transcription of each segment, etc. The non-speech events are transcribed as well, such as pauses, laughing, coughing, breathing, etc. The overlapping and non-overlapping segments are also identified.